szilvia-csernus/rabbit_sanctuary/README.md

 ![donate-form-light-mode](assets/readme-images/donate-form-light-mode.jpeg)
 ![donate-form-dark-mode](assets/readme-images/donate-form-dark-mode.jpeg)

-Thank you modal:
+The forms are validated by a script provided by Bootstrap.
+After passing all validations and submission of either of the forms, a thank you modal is triggered to appear.
+I achieved this behaviour by writing a short custom script in the scripts.js file.

 ![thank-you-modal-light-mode](assets/readme-images/thank-you-modal-light-mode.jpeg)
 ![thank-you-modal-dark-mode](assets/readme-images/thank-you-modal-dark-mode.jpeg)

-Favicons in light and dark mode:
+Favicons are also responsive to light or dark mode preferences:

 ![favicon-light-mode](assets/readme-images/favicon-light-mode.svg)
 ![favicon-dark-mode](assets/readme-images/favicon-dark-mode.svg)

-Home page:
+Home page is the place where all important information and links can be found.
+Decorative icons help the user find the desired information effectively.

 ![home-light-mode](assets/readme-images/home-light-mode.jpeg)
 ![home-dark-mode](assets/readme-images/home-dark-mode.jpeg)

-Adopt page:
+The Adopt page provides essential information about rabbit re-homing.
+Its aim is to encourage the user to make the next step in the adoption process and visit the centre.
+To support this goal, I included a rabbit gallery as well as 'Visit Us' buttons leading to the 'Contact Us' page.

 ![adopt-light-mode](assets/readme-images/adopt-light-mode.jpeg)
 ![adopt-dark-mode](assets/readme-images/adopt-dark-mode.jpeg)

-Contact Us page:
+On the 'Contact Us' page, I included all the contact information the organisation can be reached from.
+Alongside the address, a live Google Maps frame helps with orientation.
+Please note, that as it is a fictitious address, no 'Pin' could be provided by Google.

+The submission of a 'Volunteer' form is another way of contacting the charity, so it features on this page as well.

+Lastly, active links are provided for both calling and emailing the organisation.

 ![contact-light-mode](assets/readme-images/contact-light-mode.jpeg)
 ![contact-dark-mode](assets/readme-images/contact-dark-mode.jpeg)

 ### Future Implementations

-Further development could be a new page dedicated entirely to listing rabbits waiting for adoption.
+* Further development could be a new page dedicated entirely to listing individual rabbits waiting for adoption.
 It would be implemented with a comprehensive database and backend server.

-Frontend could be improved by re-developing it using ReactJS framework to bring the site in line with current industry standards.
+* The project could be transformed into a single-page application using ReactJS framework to bring the site in line with current industry standards.

 ## Accessibility